IBM/OpenWhisk-on-Kubernetes/README.md

 - [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)
 - [Kubernets StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

-## Prerequisite
+## Prerequisites

-Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
+Create a Kubernetes cluster with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy on the cloud.
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

 ## Deploy to Bluemix
 If you want to deploy OpenWhisk directly to Kubernetes cluster on Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and fill in all the environment variables on **Delivery Pipeline**.
 For Further instructions, please follow the [Toolchain instructions](https://github.com/IBM/container-journey-template/blob/master/Toolchain_Instructions_new.md).